blobcode/blobcode/README.md

 My name is Blobcode and I'm a student and casual dev

-- 🌱 I’m currently learning rust as well as c! 🦀
+- 🦀 I’m currently learning rust and c++!